tgblackburn/ptarmigan/docs/input.md

 * `electron` (optional): list of specifiers, each of which should correspond to a distribution function.
 For example, `x:px` requests the distribution of the x coordinate and the corresponding momentum component.
 Each separate output is written to its own FITS file.
 * `photon` (optional): as above.
 * `positron` (optional): as above.
 * `dump_all_particles` (optional): if present, information about all particles in the simulation will be written to file in the specified format.
-Possible formats are: `plain_text` and `hdf5`.
+Possible formats are: `hdf5`.
 A brief guide to the structure and use of the HDF5 output file is explained in [this notebook](hdf5_import_guide.ipynb).
 * `coordinate_system` (optional, default = `laser`): by default, particle positions and momenta are output in the simulation coordinate system, where the laser travels towards positive z.
 If set to `beam`, these are transformed such that the beam propagation defines the positive z direction.
 * `discard_background_e` (optional, default = `false`): whether to discard primary electrons that have not radiated, before generating output.
 * `units` (optional, default = `auto`): select the units to be used when generating distribution or particle output (FITS/HDF5-formatted).
 Possible choices of unit system are `hep` (distances in mm, momenta in GeV/c, etc), `si` (distances in m, momenta in kg/m/s, etc) or `auto` (distances in m, momenta in MeV/c, etc).